rbisdorff/Digraph3/docSphinx/tutorial.rst

       Threshold veto : 73.19 + 0.00x ; percentile:  0.952
     ...

-In the example above, we may notice the three types of decision actions (Lines 10-19), as well as the two types (Lines 22-25) of criteria with either an **ordinal** or a **cardinal** performance measuring scale.
+In the example above, we may notice the three types of decision actions (:numref:`randomCBPerformanceTableau` Lines 10-19), as well as the two types (Lines 22-25) of criteria with either an **ordinal** or a **cardinal** performance measuring scale.
 In the latter case, by default about 5% of the random performance differences will be below the **indifference** and 10% below the **preference discriminating threshold**.
 About 5% will be considered as **considerably large**.
 More statistics about the generated performances is available as follows.

 .. code-block:: pycon
    :linenos: